51st G7 summit: Events leading to the summit

-Iran–Israel War
+Twelve-Day War

-Following the outbreak of the war, Trump stated that he needed to leave in order to control the United States's response to the conflict, this meant that he sidelined some scheduled meetings with world leaders.
+Following the outbreak of the Twelve-Day War, Trump stated that he needed to leave to control the United States's response to the conflict, which meant that he sidelined some scheduled meetings with world leaders.

-On 16 June 2025, G7 leaders said in a statement: "We affirm that Israel has a right to defend itself.
+On 16 June 2025, G7 leaders said: "We affirm that Israel has a right to defend itself.
 We reiterate our support for the security of Israel.
 Iran is the principal source of regional instability and terror."

-After the summit
+Post summit

 From 11 to 12 November 2025, the G7 Foreign Ministers' Meeting was held at Niagara-on-the-Lake, and joint statement was issued.

 The joint statement showed their consensus on Ukraine and Sudan, but stayed away from contentious issues like the US military strikes on boats in the Caribbean and trade.

 They are increasing the economic costs to Russia and exploring measures against those who finance Russia's war efforts.

 Also, they raised alarm over China's military buildup and reiterated their resolve to create an alternative to its dominance in critical mineral supplies, and reaffirmed the importance of a Free and Open Indo-Pacific based on the rule of law.